 - A. Standing.
 Only a taxpayer or owner of property (or attorney thereof) dissatisfied with a property's assessment or a taxing body that has a tax revenue interest in the decision of the Board on an assessment made by any local assessment officer may file an appeal with the Board.
 Appeals must be filed on the forms provided by the Board of Review and available in the Supervisor of Assessment's office.
-All applicable items on the form must be completed. - B. Date of Filing.
+All applicable items on the form must be completed.
+Any non-owner (such as an attorney) filing an appeal on behalf of an owner must have authorization by the owner of record. - B. Date of Filing.
 All appeals must be filed with the Board of Review on or before 30 days after the date of publication of the current year assessments (35 ILCS 200/16-55).